-Consultation responses have been received from SBC Roads, Scottish Power, National Grid (formerly Transco), SEPA, Scottish Water and Scottish Natural Heritage.
+Consultation responses have been received from Scottish Power, National Grid (formerly Transco), SEPA, Scottish Water and Scottish Natural Heritage.
 Critical issues are summarised below.

-Certain constraints will require to be addressed through appropriate developer contributions, as indicated.
+Certain constraints will require to be addressed through appropriate developer contributions, as indicated:

-- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Electricity a Scottish Power cable crosses the site from north-west to south-east. - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below). - Gas a National Grid gas main is available nearby. - Access and transport see separate section below. - Water and drainage see separate section below.
+- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Education: Galashiels Secondary School will face severe capacity issues from 2013 onwards.
+Two primary schools now have severe capacity issues and four primary schools have no or inadequate playing field capacity; two new primary schools are required (see Developer Contributions below). - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below). - Gas a National Grid gas main is available nearby. - Access and transport see separate section below. - Water and drainage see separate section below.